Chicken Caesar Chicken Tenders Recipe

 - Place flour in one shallow bowl, dressing in another shallow bowl, and mix together crushed croutons, panko breadcrumbs and cheese in a third shallow bowl.

 - Take one tender, dip it in flour and shake the excess off.
-Then dip it the dressing and use your fingers to brush off any excess so there is only a thin layer (otherwise they’ll get soggy even after baking).
-Then, dip in the crouton/panko/cheese mixture so that the tender is evenly coated.
+Then dip it into the dressing and use your fingers to brush off any excess so there is only a thin layer (otherwise they’ll get soggy even after baking).
+Then, dip into the crouton/panko/cheese mixture so that the tender is evenly coated.

 - Place on baking sheet lined with a Silpat baking sheet or parchment paper.
 Continue this breading process until all tenders are breaded and on the baking tray.
 Space them out so the sides aren't touching.